 My Professional Credentials

-I am the creator and sole proprietor of Intentional Wellness Counseling, PLLC.
+I am the creator and sole proprietor of Intentional Wellness Counseling, LLC.
 I received my Masters in Adlerian Counseling and Psychotherapy from Adler Graduate School (2016).
-I am licensed with the Minnesota Board of Behavioral Health and Therapy as a Licensed Professional Counselor.
+I am licensed with the Minnesota Board of Behavioral Health and Therapy as a Licensed Professional Clinical Counselor.
 I am a Certified Clinical Anxiety Treatment Professional (CCATP) and trained in the following other areas: EMDR (Eye Movement Desensitization and Reprocessing) (Institute for Creative Mindfulness), Mindfulness-based Cognitive Therapy, the Neuroscience of Resilience (Institute for Brain Potential), Cognitive Behavior Therapy (Beck Institute), Dance & Movement Therapy (Adler Graduate School), and the Neurobiology of Trauma (National Institute for the Clinical Application of Behavioral Medicine).
-I am a registered yoga instructor and trauma-informed provider.
+I am a Certified Fitness Trainer, Registered Yoga Instructor, and trauma-informed provider.
 I am an active member of the American Counseling Association, the American Psychological Association, and the International Association of Individual Psychology, and I adhere to the American Counseling Association Code of Ethics.

 Julie A. Kaufman